FACTS & FIGURES

 Latvia: some of the lowest taxes in Europe

-Latvia has one of the lowest tax burdens in Europe: corporate tax rate at a flat 15% and individual taxes at 23%.
+Latvia has one of the lowest tax burdens in Europe: corporate tax rate at a flat 20% and individual tax rates of 20/23/31.4%.
 For more information please visit the Finance Ministry website.

 Latvia's currency: from the lat to the euro

 After Latvia regained its independence in 1991, the Latvian currency, the lat, was one of the most stable currencies in Europe.
-After joining the EU, in 2005 is was decided to join the European Monetary Union, and the lat was pegged to the euro (1 LVL = 0.702804 EUR).
+After joining the EU, in 2005 Latvia joined the European Monetary Union, and the lat was pegged to the euro (1 LVL = 0.702804 EUR).
 On January 1, 2014, Latvia joined the euro currency group.
-The Bank of Latvia is independent from the government in Latvia and is now part of the ECB and Eurosystem.
+The Bank of Latvia is independent from the government in Latvia and is now part of the ECB and Euro-system.
 It's major goal is price stability, so as to help foster a strong, growth-orientated economy.
 For further information about Latvian monetary policy, the economy, and the euro please visit the Bank of Latvia website.

 RIX: Latvia's fast growing international airport and the key hub in the baltics